mburgler/42_mini-s-hell/#KNOWLEDGE_HUB#/OVERVIEW_PIXEL_SHELL.md

 Lastly, we have another split function called ``cmdsubsplit`` which separates with ``<``, ``|``, or ``>``, but only if those chars are outside of quotes:

 ```
-output: {echo, "hello      there", how, are, 'you 'doing?, pixel, |, wc, -l, >, outfile, NULL}
+output: {echo, "hello      there", how, are, 'you 'doing?, pixel, |, wc,hey wie "geht es" dir  -l, >, outfile, NULL}
 ```

 ### Parser